opengeospatial/ogc-feat-geo-json/README.md

 ## Status

 This is a new OGC working group and the work has started on June 1st, 2021.
-An initial draft of a candidate standard is available.
+A first draft of the candidate standard, version 0.1.0, is available.

 The editor's draft of the specification can be found at [docs.ogc.org/DRAFTS/21-045.html](https://docs.ogc.org/DRAFTS/21-045.html).
 A [PDF version](https://docs.ogc.org/DRAFTS/21-045.pdf) is available, too.

 Next steps:

-* It is planned to release a draft version 0.1 in Q1 2022 after a review of all open issues and placeholders in the document.
-This version should be the basis for testing JSON-FG by communities, in code sprints, etc.
+* The current draft version 0.1 will be the basis for testing JSON-FG by communities, in code sprints, etc.
-* We target an updated draft version 0.2 approximately 6 to 12 months after the release of version 0.1 to have a stable version for testing.
+* We currently target an updated draft version 0.2 in mid 2023 to have a stable version for testing.

 ## Overview